EngineOfDarkness/Stalker-Anomaly-Ltx-Loader/README.md

 Mods that edit exactly the same properties of the same section still "conflict", albeit that here simply the last loaded mod wins (at least for now, see [Roadmap](/ROADMAP.md) )

 But PLEASE do NOT use this Library to add new items (aka "sections" - for example weapons).
-Vanilla Anomaly already has this feature since at least 1.5.1
+Vanilla Anomaly already has this feature since at least 1.5.1 (at least for items)

 **The comment in vanilla file `configs\items\items\base.ltx` reads as follows:**